anubhavseal/online-portfolio/README.md

 ##Summary

-An Online Portfolio With Responsive Design.Adapts Dynamiaclly to different devices.
+An Online Portfolio With Responsive Design.
+Adapts Dynamically to different devices.

 ##Usage